-Montana welcomes you!
+Montana welcomes you and your family to the Big Sky State!
 Montana features beautiful landscapes, National Parks, crisp clear skies, sparkling rivers and lakes and spectacular hospitality.
 Montana’s are welcoming with warm smiles and friendly experiences around every bend.

 Montana is also called “The Big Sky State.”
 Montana is a very large state and home to the Great Plains and the the Rocky Mountains.
 Montana has a variety of landscapes, from the enormous rolling hills of the wheat covered great plains to the Rocky Mountain front with snow covered peaks, crystal clear alpine lakes and rich forests.

 The Undiscovered: Explore Your Montana in 2017